 The Disney Magic

 This is one of the reasons as to why I like staying at a Disney resort – you are immersed in the “Disney Magic” 100% of the time.
 A Disney resort is always fun themed and even when you are not at a park, you still have that “Disney” feeling even when you are in your room.
-You also have access to their food courts at the hotels and all the fun amenities they offer, such as – arcade, pools with activities all day long, movies by the pool in the evenings, Disney gift shops on site etc. Some resorts even offer special activities like a campfire in the evenings with characters.
+You also have access to their food courts at the hotels and all the fun amenities they offer, such as – arcade, pools with activities all day long, movies under the stars in the evenings, Disney gift shops on site etc. Some resorts even offer special activities like a campfire in the evenings with characters.
 It really adds to the magic of your vacation, so if this is important to you, then you may want to seriously consider a Disney resort.

 Transportation

 Do you want to drive while you are on vacation?
 If staying at a Disney resort, and you only plan to go to places on the Disney proper (ie parks, waterparks, Disney Springs), you don’t have to rent a car because Disney provides complimentary transportation to everywhere on property.
-It starts with the Magical Express that picks you up from the airport to bring you to your hotel.
-If you’d like, you can even take advantage of their complimentary luggage service.
-Their luggage service consists of putting tags on your suitcases before you leave home and then they pick up your bags from the airport and deliver them right to your hotel room.
-You can simply walk off the plane and head straight to the bus for the hotel.
-It is really convenient and I have always enjoyed using it.

 While on vacation, you have access to buses from your hotel to bring you to all the parks.
 They are really convenient and pass very often.
 You will usually see buses passing every 15 to 20 minutes, so you never have to wait long for a bus.
 Unless you want to leave Disney property and go visit somewhere else in Orlando, you really have no need for a car.
+This can be a pretty big savings on a car rental, gas and parking!

 If staying off site, you will have to take care of your own transportation to and from the parks.
 You will also have to take into account that it will cost you $25/day for parking.
 You pay once and it is good for the entire day, even if you switch parks throughout the day.
 The exception to this is if your off-site hotel/property offers shuttles to the parks.
 You would need to inquire if there is a cost and what the schedule is like.
+Also, take a very close look at the schedule of their shuttles because more often than not, the timing of the shuttles is very limited.
+I have seen off-site shuttle schedules that don’t even get you to the parks in time for park opening.

 Best of luck on choosing your Disney destination!